Tusonic/Admin-Tools/README.md

 is an SSH and telnet client

 * ### Notion
-is a single space where you can think, write, and plan.
+is a single space where you can think, write, and plan

+* ### Obsidian
+is the private and flexible note‑taking app that adapts to the way you think

 # You need to know